 During the term preceding practice teaching, the schoolroom situation is analyzed to emphasize the idea of the teacher as an arranger of conditions so that his pupils may enlarge and enrich their experiences and be socially efficient individuals.
 Occasional observation lessons are given to pupils of the Training School by the training teachers.
-These lessons are reported by students the next week and are used to illustrate topics that have been discussed.
-Toward the close of the term, emphasis is laid on the necessity of careful plans for teaching, and special reference is made to essentials in plans and to particular requirements in the Training School.
+These lessons are reported by students and are used to illustrate topics that have been discussed.
+Toward the close of the term emphasis is laid on the necessity of careful plans for teaching, and special reference is made to essentials in plans and to particular requirements in the Training School.
 More frequent observation lessons and a more extended consideration of principles of teaching occur during the next two terms.
 The course dealing with the problems of the novitiate in teaching is required of all students during the final term.
 This course consists of lectures and conferences upon miscellaneous topics especially selected for students about to graduate and to enter upon the work of teaching in the public schools.

 Practice in teaching is usually afforded in a lower, a middle, and an upper grade, under constant constructive criticism of the training teachers, and in some subjects under supervision of special teachers in the Normal School Faculty.
 Conferences between special teachers and student-teachers of special subjects are arranged for, as the need and the opportunity appear.
-Student-teachers are trained to become selfcritical, and are intrusted with Training School classes in order to prepare them for teaching by practice under actual schoolroom conditions.
+Student-teachers are trained to become self-critical, and are intrusted with Training School classes in order to prepare them for teaching by practice under actual Schoolroom conditions.

-Observation and Problems of the Novitiate in Teaching: One period, last four terms.
+Observation, and Problems of the Novitiate in Teaching: One period, each of the last four terms.

-Teaching I and II: Five periods, first two terms of Senior year.
-These must be accompanied by Observation II and III, respectively.
+Teaching I, II, and III: Five periods, each term of Senior year.
+These must be accompanied by Observation II, Observation III, and Problems of the Novitiate in Teaching, respectively.